Art Deco Silver Compact Mirrors & Cigarette Cases

 EXPOSITION INTERNATIONALE DES ARTS DÉCORATIF PARIS 1925

 Whilst the Art Deco style did not just appear in 1925, this is when the genre was celebrated at the Exposition Internationale des Arts Décoratif in Paris, 1925.
 Certainly, it is possible to find vanities and cases which could only be described as Art Deco before this date.
 The transition from one style to another is a gradual process and many factors influence changing fashions.
 Economic, cultural and social conditions influence design, architecture and trends.
-While Art Nouveau was a reaction to the mechanisation of the work place, Art Deco was a reaction to the economic conditions created by The Great War.
+While Art Nouveau was a reaction to the mechanisation of the workplace, Art Deco was a reaction to the economic conditions created by The Great War.
 The austerity of the war years created a desire for luxurious surroundings, clothes and accessories.
 For many, the era was hedonistic and decadent.
 The Jazz Age and Art Deco style were a reaction to the deprivations that many endured during World War I. Art Deco architecture, accessories and clothes display the influence of the Cubist painters - Picasso, Braque, Mondrian and Dali to name a few.
 The travel that ensued after the war and exports from the Far East to Paris and London created a craze for Oriental and exotic designs.
 The word Japonism (from the French word Japonisme) is the influence of Japanese aesthetics, art and fashion on Western culture.
 The term usually refers to Japanese influence on European art.
 In France Japonisme referred to a style of French design found in the fine arts and it was a natural progression that this country's master silversmiths would be inspired by this exotic theme to create the most coveted objet d'art.
-Eygptian, Indian, Persian and Mayan art inspired art and design.
+Egyptian, Indian, Persian and Mayan art inspired art and design.

 The vanities and cases below are typical for the era.

 This exquisitely beautiful and stylish Art Deco vanity was made by Victor Mayer, who was a Faberge workmaster.
 His firm was located in Pforzheim - the gateway to the Black Forest.
-This city is famous as centre of jewellery making, so much so, that it was known colloquially as Goldstadt ('Golden City').
+This city is famous as a centre of jewellery making, so much so that it was known colloquially as Goldstadt ('Golden City').
 The name of Victor Mayer is well known for their luxurious ultra vanities, high end jewellery and the exceptionally skilled workmanship that we see in this adorable Art Deco powder compact.

 This is an exceptionally rare and most likely a unique Art Deco Le Roy et Fils sterling silver ruby & gold powder compact.
 The maker of this fabulous Art Deco compact needs no introduction.
 However, they have such a wonderful history it is good to share it.